 The Countries Who've Handled Coronavirus the Best – and Worst

-The novel coronavirus has crept its way across the globe over the past seven months, resulting in over 17.4 million cases and over 600,000 deaths.
+The novel coronavirus has crept its way across the globe for just over a year, resulting in almost 64 million cases and just under 1.5 million deaths.

 Some countries have dealt with these chaotic months better than others.
 Lockdowns were imposed at different times, various strategies were considered, and restrictions varied in severity from government to government.
 They’re still varied, so you should check the rules before you move.